Sam Kinison: Personal life

-In May 1988, his youngest brother Kevin shot and killed himself at the age of 28, which devastated Sam.
+In May 1988, Kinison's youngest brother Kevin died by suicide at the age of 28; Kevin shot and killed himself after a nervous breakdown at his parents' home in Tulsa.
+His death devastated Sam.

 Kinison acquired much of his material from his first two marriages, to Patricia Adkins (1975–1980) and Terry Marze (1981–1989).
 He began a relationship with dancer Malika Souiri toward the end of his marriage with Marze.

 In 1990, Souiri alleged she was raped by a man Kinison had hired as a bodyguard while Kinison was asleep in the house.
 The bodyguard stated that the sex was consensual.
 The jury deadlocked in the subsequent trial, and the charges were later dropped.
 The incident inspired Kinison to try to go straight with Souiri and join an Alcoholics Anonymous chapter.
 By March 1990, he was saying to audiences that he was no longer getting high.

 Kinison frequented rock shows and often hung out with musicians.
 In May 1991, Kinison got in a fight with guitarist Slash at a hotel after Slash missed a planned appearance at one of Kinison's shows.
 Slash stated that Kinison nearly "choked [him] to death" before Slash's bandmate Duff McKagan intervened.
 Slash and McKagan declined to press charges after the incident.

 On April 4, 1992, six days before his death, Kinison married Souiri at the Candlelight Chapel in Las Vegas.
 They honeymooned in Hawaii for five days before returning home to Los Angeles on April 10 to prepare for a show that night at the Riverside Resort Hotel and Casino in Laughlin, Nevada.

 Souiri sued Kinison's brother, Bill, in 1995 for allegedly defaming her in his book Brother Sam: The Short Spectacular Life of Sam Kinison.
 Souiri sued Bill Kinison a second time in 2009, alleging he forged Sam's will, but claiming she did not discover the fact until 2007.

 In February 2011, the Toronto Sun reported that Kinison had fathered a child with the wife of his best friend and opening act, Carl LaBove, who had been paying child support for the girl for nearly 13 years.
 LaBove filed legal papers claiming the girl was Kinison's.
 DNA tests taken from Kinison's brother Bill show a 99.8% likelihood that Kinison was the father of the unnamed woman.